 - Rail World More international rail websites

-AmericaFares vary hugely in America but an economical option is a USA Rail Pass from Amtrak which costs $689 for 30 days, during which you can take 12 “segments” or point-to-point journeys.
+AmericaFares vary hugely in America but an economical option is a USA Rail Pass from Amtrak for 30 days, during which you can take 12 “segments” or point-to-point journeys.
 You pay extra for anything more than a seat and you need to make reservations.
 You are restricted to four stops on any one line.
-A 15-day pass for eight segments costs $459.
+A 15-day pass for eight segments is cheaper.

 Travel agentsTravel agents who can deal with rail trips in foreign countries include: